 Added by Rebecca Wear Robinson on November 2, 2011 at 12:35pm — No Comments

 For many years, conventional wisdom has held that blacks can not swim.
 (I use the term ‘black’ to apply to anyone of African descent.
-The term is meant with respect to encompass the broad range of cultures descending from the African continent) A widely discredited academic report years ago stated…Continue
+The term is meant with respect to encompass the broad range of cultures descending from the African continent) A widely discredited academic report years ago stated that the physiology of a black person leads to their sinking…Continue

 Hannah Plint drowned on October 4, 2007, just shy of her third birthday.